CHR. Did you meet with no other assault as you came?

 good men have borne theirs before me.

 CHR.
-But did you never give an occasion to men to call you by this name?
+But did you never give an occasion to men to call you

 BY-ENDS.
 Never, never!
 The worst that